 Fairtrade year on year to comply with the Standard.

-Businesses and organizations will be able to communicate their
+Businesses and organizations can communicate their

-commitment to purchase Fairtrade Carbon Credits on corporate
+commitment to purchase Fairtrade carbon credits on corporate

-communications and focused consumer communication using the Fairtrade
+communications and focused consumer communication using the Fairtrade carbon credits lock-up.

 For more information please contact your local Fairtrade organization.